Jain-Sunaina/100-days-coding-challenge-Java/README.md

 Problem Statement: Write a Java Program to print "Hello, World!".

-📌Day 2: Calculate Area of a Rectangle
+📌Day 1: Calculate Area of a Rectangle

 Problem Statement: Write a Java program to calculate the area of a rectangle given its length and width as input.

+📌Day 2: Calculate sum of two numbers

+Problem Statement: Calculate the sum of two integers, 'a' and 'b', separated by a space.

+📌Day 2: